matiasvallejosdev/notes-docs/english-docs/library/ielts/the-complete-guide-of-ielts.md

 Section 3 contains a long and more complex text on a topic of general interest.
 Texts could be taken from newspapers, magazine or books.

-**1 text on a topic of general interest from a book**, _such as newspaper, magazine or online resource._
+**1 text on a topic of general interest** _from a book, such as newspaper, magazine or online resource._

 ### Exam tips